Atchoums/Crypto_basic/README.md

 # Crypto_basic
-Soft for crypt and decrypt basics messages
+Soft for encrypt and decrypt basics messages
 Enjoy !